ivy-gmbh/bubble-benchmark/README.md

             memory: 512Mi
 ```

-The client was ran as a Google Cloud Run Job with 2GB memory & 4 CPUs allocated.
+The client was ran as a Google Cloud Run Job with 2GB memory & 4 CPUs allocated for 600s.

 ## Results: